alexander-schranz/markdown-based-api-testing/README.md

 ```
 ~~~

-Why at first place the format is really great because it matches the HTTP protocol it has one downside.
-The downside is the autocomplete and code highlighting of the JSON in the IDE.
-So to fix that one I split the content into an own code block of the markdown file:
+The format is really great because it matches the HTTP protocol nevertheless it has one downside.
+Compared to JSON, autocompletion and code highlighting are missing in the IDE.
+To fix this, I split the content into an own code block of the markdown file:

 ~~~markdown
 # Request